How to Compare Multiple Word Documents in .NET with C#

 Ever found yourself manually comparing multiple Word documents, trying to spot differences across various versions?
 You’re not alone.
-Whether you’re tracking changes in contracts, comparing documentation versions, or validating content across teams, multi document comparison in .NET can save you hours of tedious work.
+Whether you’re tracking changes in contracts, comparing documentation versions, or validating content across teams, compare multiple word documents in .NET can save you hours of tedious work.

 This comprehensive guide shows you how to implement automated multi‑document comparison using C# and .NET.
 We’ll walk through everything from initial setup to advanced configuration, plus share some hard‑earned troubleshooting tips that’ll save you headaches down the road.